-BIMM110 Molecular Basis of Human Disease Spring quarter, 2022 Last Updated [March 28, 2022] Important Note: This syllabus, along with course assignments and due dates, are subject to change.
+BIMM110 Molecular Basis of Human Disease

+Spring quarter, 2023 Last Updated [April 4, 2023]

+Important Note: This syllabus, along with course assignments and due dates, are subject to change.
 It is the student's responsibility to check Canvas for corrections or updates to the syllabus.
 Any changes will be clearly noted in a course announcement or through email.

-Course Overview Welcome to BIMM110, Molecular Basis of Human Diseases.
-It has been hard to cope with over a year long pandemic.
-But, now, the end is insight with Covid-19 vaccine.
-While you are vaccinated, BIMM110 this year will be given fully online throughout the spring quarter.
-Since most of you have been taking on-line courses over a year, you are much more familiar with zoom lectures, office hours, and exams.
-We will briefly go over the logistics of this course during the first lecture before we are , the first hour getting everybody situated so that we can all participate online.
+Course Overview

+Welcome to BIMM110, Molecular Basis of Human Diseases.
+The impact of COVID-19 has painfully reminded us of the persistent vulnerability of human society as we re-lived the devastating experience of the 1918 Spanish flu pandemic that occurred over 100 years ago.
+This time, however, the scientific triumph of generating effective vaccines at a record-making speed has saved and will save millions of human lives, the economy, and the infrastructure of our society, underscoring the importance of our continued efforts to investigate the biology of viruses other human diseases and to generate effective treatments or vaccines, will hold the key to the survival of the human race.
+We will briefly go over the logistics of this course during the first lecture.

 Once we get started with the materials, we have a lot of interesting things to cover.
 This course will discuss 1) Genetic, biochemical, and molecular biological approaches used to identify the molecular basis of human diseases; 2) current understanding of selected major human diseases at the molecular and cellular levels; 3) successful and possible therapeutic treatments of these diseases.
 It is expected that students who take BIMM 110 already have a good background in molecular biology, metabolic biochemistry, and genetics.

-Course Objectives:
+Course Objectives

 Cells in our body are doing amazing jobs to conduct all the processes that you have learned so far in Molecular Biology, Cell Biology, Structural Biology, Metabolic Biochemistry, and Neuroscience classes and even more, to sustain life.
 Over the last centuries, tremendous advances have been made to understand how each individual event occurs accurately, coordinately, properly, and timely manner.
 Researches in biology and medicine have made incredible progress over the past 50 years and sequence the entire human genome became a realistic tool for identification or diagnosis of diseases.

 We are now in the era that the length of time that takes to translate basic research in molecular biology into development of new drugs and more effective treatments has been and will continue to be shortened.
 At the same time, we have witnessed tremendous growth in pharmacological and biotechnology industries over the past decades.

 In this class, you will review how cellular processes coordinate with each other to sustain life and learn what happens if a specific process or cellular mechanisms fail to occur properly.
 As we progress more understanding of molecular mechanisms of cellular processes, we hope you to see how scientists can unveil mysteries of currently untreatable diseases or provide understanding for illness that lack information.